LdeLudwig/LdeLudwig/README.md

 <h2>🗲 Hi!
 I'm Lucas Xavier</h2>
 Graduating in Automation and Control Engineering at UFSC Blumenau's campus.
 Enthusiastic on developing automation solutions integrated with AI to help people and business save time and improve produtivity!
-Nowadays working as intern for Elligence Soluções em Tecnologia, in Brazil, focused on building modern web app with efficient data pipelines, big data and machine learning solucions.
+Nowadays working as intern for Elligence Soluções em Tecnologia, in Brazil, focused on building modern web app with efficient data pipelines, big data and machine learning solutions.

 For more information access: http://www.elligence.com.br/